Early Childhood Development: Preschool

 Students accepted into the program will plan their coursework with the aid of the Program Coordinator or with the dean of the Division of Humanities, Fine Arts, and Social Sciences.

-Employment opportunities include positions in childcare centers, Head Start classrooms, family day care homes, preschool programs, centers for children with special needs, residential childcare facilities, and industry associated centers.
+Occupational Objectives: Employment opportunities include positions in childcare centers, Head Start classrooms, family day care homes, preschool programs, centers for children with special needs, residential childcare facilities, and industry associated centers.

 Students who use this credential to satisfy national Head Start requirements for Child Development Associates equivalency will enroll in CHD 167 to prepare a portfolio to submit to Virginia Department of Social Services for evaluation.
-Students not using this program in that way may choose from the following two electives to complete the certificate.